clausnordhausen-stack/signal-agent-api/README.md

 * distributes decisions to multiple clients
 * enforces:

-  * one signal → controlled execution
+  * one signal → one controlled execution
   * no duplicate trades
   * cooldown logic